A family with a young daughter talks with a doctor in a clinic room.

 Team Approach to Care

-Our team of pediatric cardiologists and electrophysiologists work with genetic experts, heart disease experts, and specialized surgeons to provide comprehensive care for families with heritable arrhythmias syndromes.
+Our team of pediatric cardiologists and electrophysiologists work with genetic experts, heart disease experts, and specialized surgeons to provide comprehensive care for children with arrhythmias.

 Remote Monitoring and Device Management